mahanteshimath/AWS_Lambda_Hackathon/README.md

 This project was inspired by the need for real-time, scalable, and actionable weather insights for Indian cities, leveraging modern cloud and data technologies.
 The goal was to empower citizens, researchers, and policymakers with up-to-date weather and air quality data, and to demonstrate the power of serverless architectures for public good.

 ## What it does
-- Fetches real-time weather and AQI data for major Indian cities using external APIs.
+- Fetches real-time weather  data for major Indian cities using external APIs.
 - Triggers an AWS Lambda function to process and push the latest data into a Snowflake data warehouse.
 - Provides a Streamlit dashboard for interactive visualization, filtering, and analysis of weather data by location.
 - Offers AI-driven recommendations for improving air quality.